kartungit/WeatherForecast/README.md

 	- Open CityWeather.xcworkspace in XCode (Recommend MacOS 11.4, XCode 12.5.1)

-	- Wait for XCode resovle Swift Package and Index project.
+	- Wait for XCode to resovle Swift Package and to Index project.

 	- Run CityWeather.xcworkspace on simulator or device